WGrootoonk/MSc-Thesis-/README.md

 # MSc-Thesis-
 Scripts for MSc thesis "Relations between temporal resilience indicators and trend breakpoints in a dryland high-mountain catchment" by Willem Grootoonk

 Utrecht University (01/07/2024)

 ##DATA SOURCES###

-All of the used data is provided here: -Link awaiting permission from authors- and can be used with proper referencing
+All of the used data is provided here: https://zenodo.org/records/12759684?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImIxOTVhNDZmLTM5ZTQtNDZiMi04OTYzLTBkYTAwNDFmYWE1OCIsImRhdGEiOnt9LCJyYW5kb20iOiIwZDJiNzc3ZTk5ZjlhMWRmMjU5ZGQ5MTk4OWQxNzE2ZiJ9.Dr60es82tjUCwx2SKwZ7dYLKRgk_6Q_ayePh9kEdl-V-Kbc1EySzP_21lNAfMkZLVQHvoEVVXJH50y1YsZrcfQ and can be used with proper referencing

 ##HOW TO USE THE SCRIPTS###